Ovarian Cancer Awareness Month

 These cancers often go undetected until they’ve reached advanced stages.
 They may not cause early signs or symptoms, and it is difficult to screen for the disease, according to the National Cancer Institute.

 Ovarian cancer is rare – about 1.3 percent of women will be diagnosed with ovarian cancer at some point in their life, according to data from the NCI’s Surveillance, Epidemiology, and End Results Program.
-An estimated 22,530 women in the United States will be diagnosed with ovarian cancer and 13,980 will die from the disease in 2019.
+An estimated 21,750 women in the United States will be diagnosed with ovarian cancer and 13,940 are expected to die from the disease in 2020.

 There are three types of ovarian cancer in adults.
 Ovarian epithelial cancer begins in the tissue covering the ovary, lining the fallopian tube, or the peritoneum.
 Ovarian germ cell tumors start in the egg or germ cells.
 Ovarian low malignant potential tumors begin in the tissue covering the ovary, and are characterized by abnormal cells that may become cancer, but usually do not.